SamScherer1/Phantom4Missions-Swift/README.md

 The tutorial is currently only available in Objective C.

 ## Known Issues
-Phantom4Missions-Swift hasn't been completely converted to swift from its Objective C counterpart.
+Phantom4Missions-Swift hasn't been converted to swift from its Objective C counterpart.

 ## Feedback